Derducken/unregistered_phoenix/readme.md

 ## Version Changes

+### 0.004: Since (my) Atom's Live Reload plugin seems to only work with the "index" page in a project's folder, and the main index page is almost ready, I renamed it to work on the Single pages.
+Aaaand they're almost ready.

 ### 0.003:
 Design for the first page is almost fully done, effects and all.
 While at it, I "modularized" the SCSS code, so theming the rest of the pages should be quite simpler and a-lot faster.